New England Aster

 I went back on 10-3 to take photos of the base of the plant and get an official measurement.
 The above photo shows where multiple stems have come up from the base which you can’t see very well because of the grass.

-I also wanted to get an official measurement and photograph the tape measure.
+Getting a measurement was a little tricky.
 I did it first by standing the stem up and measuring it from the base.
 It was 78″ tall… I couldn’t take a photo with it standing up, so I had to let it lay down so I could get a photo.
-Most information online says they only grow to around 40 or so inches tall.
+Some websites say they only grow to around 40 or so inches tall.
+I suppose it all depends on their geographic location and growing conditions.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky.